 The number of people who have hearing problems but who do not test it, is rather high and it is almost saddening that so many suffer in silence.
+Even though there are many options of taking free online hearing test, their effectiveness is still in doubt.
 This is something we at Nano Digital Hearing Aids have seen first-hand when working with veterans on a charitable cause.
 For some time, the National Institute of Deafness and Other Communication Diseases NIDCD have researched the growing problem of hearing loss among American adults.
 The organization already found that in 2011 and 2012 almost 37.5 million Americans will experience hearing loss at some given time in their life.
 Today, in 2020, this figure is pegged at 48 million, representing staggering trend.

 Image: The new rechargeable range from Nano Digital Hearing Aids

 As the problem becomes more common, issues concerning hearing loss can be resolved by visiting your local hearing aid specialist, or an audiologist.
 Although the solution might seem simple, many American adults will still have to struggle with the burden of paying for expensive hearing aids.
 Additionally, some may find that their insurance won’t cover the costs of the equipment, and will have to pull the money out of their own pockets.

 What is a hearing test?